EVERYTHING A TEACHER NEEDS TO KNOW

 We connect low-income elementary school students with local professionals to improve students’ communication skills and give professionals an easier and more effective way to participate in a fulfilling volunteer activity within their community space.

 To facilitate our mission we host a platform that acts as a controlled environment for these interactions, using individual emails.
-Students and professionals send emails from their personal accounts on any platform, such as Gmail or Outlook, to a user specified address on our app.
-The app scrubs personal information from the emails and blocks inappropriate language, such as profanity before forwarding it to their ‘digibuddy’.
+Students and professionals send emails from their personal accounts on any platform, such as Gmail or Outlook, to a user-specified address on our app.
+The app scrubs personal information from the emails and blocks inappropriate language, such as profanity before forwarding it to their ‘digital buddy’.
 This allows the emails to look and feel natural and direct while protecting our students and volunteers.
 We provide teachers access to all correspondence, to further ensure the safety of the students and volunteers.
 In addition, teachers receive emails notifying them of any “red flags” detected by the app.

-Throughout the 8-10 week cycles, students and volunteers send one or two emails per week.
+Throughout the semester to full school-year cycles, students and volunteers send one or two emails per week.
 Before the initial email, teachers show students a brief video explaining what students should expect from the program, the basics of writing an email and student agreements.
 Students sign an ‘agreement’ at the start of the program that they agree to 1) follow school rules, 2) not share identifying information (phone number, address, email address, last names, etc.) and 3) be respectful.
 After this introduction, students write their first email introducing themselves to their digital buddy.
 We provide students with a structured handout to help write their first email.
 For subsequent weeks, we provide students with a list of possible topics to write about each week.

 At the end of each cycle, classes have the opportunity to host a career day, for which we invite volunteers.
 This is the only physical meeting in the program.
 Volunteers must have a background check on file with Dialog to Learn in the last 12 months to participate attend career day, as well as meet the school requirements for participation.